kubeshark/docs/src/pages/en/pod_targeting.md

 The rest of the traffic will be discarded.

+## KFL vs. Pod Targeting (Display vs. Capture Filters)

+KFL should not be confused with [Pod Targeting](/en/pod_targeting) as they serve different purposes.
+KFL statements only affect the data presented in the Dashboard, whereas Pod Targeting determines which pods are targeted and, consequently, which traffic is tapped.

+For those familiar with Wireshark, KFL can be likened to Wireshark's Display Filters, and Pod Targeting to Wireshark's BPF (Berkeley Packet Filter) filters.

 ## Using the Dashboard

 > Feature available from the next patch release